scipio314/draftKnight/README.md

 # draftKnight
-draftKnight is an excel sheet that generates optimized lineups for DraftKings.
+draftKnight is an excel sheet that generates optimized fantasy football lineups for DraftKings.

 ### Requirements
 * Excel 2010 or later